Completely (Quasi-)Uniform Nested Boolean Steiner Quadruple Systems: Preliminaries

 such that $(V, \calB)$ is a $t$-$(v, k, \lambda)$ design with

 An $l$-nested design is called \emph{uniform} if all nested subblocks $S_i$ have the same multiplicity.
-An $l$-nested design is called \emph{quasi-uniform} if it is not uniform but the multiplicities of nested subblocks differ by at most one.
+It is called \emph{quasi-uniform} if it is not uniform but the multiplicities of nested subblocks differ by at most one.
 A (quasi-)uniform $l$-nested design is said to be \emph{completely} (quasi-)uniform if every subset in $\binom{V}{l}$ appears as a nested subblock.
 In particular, when $l=2$, a subblock is simply called a \emph{pair}, and a $2$-nested design is simply called a \emph{nested} design. \end{definition}